jpl-holmium/holcstore/README.md

     ITER_CHUNK_SIZE = 200 # Queryset iteration batch size
     BULK_CREATE_BATCH_SIZE = 200 # Bulk create batch size
 ```
+The Custom fields are **strictly indexation axis**.

+You **must not** use them to store metadata or redundant data : these keys will be used to build Meta class unique_together and indexes.
+When you request a timeserie, all custom fields must be specified.

 Following field names cannot be used :
 `start_ts, data, dtype, updated_at, chunk_index`

-Meta class attributes will be automatically set according to the fields set by the user.

 ### 2/ Use your store class
 ```python